Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - **Recipe Types** (`get_categories.html`)

-The recipe types page can be used by the website admin to view existing types of recipe.
+The recipe types page can be accessed by the website admin to view existing types of recipe.
 There is also the option to edit or delete recipe types.
+The primary recipe types on this website are cocktails, smoothies and healthy snacks.
 New categories can also be created by the admin.

 - **Edit Recipe** (`edit_recipe.html`)

 The edit recipe page allows users to edit a new recipe by editing a form.
 The user will update the fields for`“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
 Existing recipes can also be deleted by the user who created them.
+The updated recipe will be contained in the collection.

 - **Add Recipe Types** (`add_category.html`)

 The add recipe types page allows the website admin to add a new recipe type.
 All categories can be selected from the drop-down in the recipe form.
+The primary recipe types on this website are cocktails, smoothies and healthy snacks.
+New categories can be created by the admin.

 - **Edit Recipe Types** (`edit_category.html`)